Our law firm serves clients in Grand Rapids, Kalamazoo and throughout southwest Michigan.

 Why Consider a Deferred Prosecution Arrangement

 Someone accused of wrongdoing might agree to this type of plea bargain instead of going to trial, which could carry the risk of a lengthy sentence and high fines.
+In some cases, the defendant may be required to pay restitution to the victims as part of the agreement.
 Plus, there are collateral consequences for a criminal case, not to mention the time and embarrassment of a public trial.

 You could avoid these with deferred judgments.
 Though you might enter a guilty plea initially, the charges are dismissed upon successful completion of the program.
 Many people consider a plea agreement to be much more preferable than the alternative.